Poland is an EU member state and part of the Schengen Area.

 EU citizens do not need visas and can stay indefinitely.
 Citizens of the USA, Canada, Australia, New Zealand, Israel, Japan and many other countries can stay in Poland for up to 90 days without a visa.

 EU citizens need only a valid ID to travel in Poland.
 For everyone else, a passport is required.
-Note some airlines may deny travel to passengers whose passports are within six months of expiration from date of departure.
+Note some airlines may deny travel to passengers whose passports are within six months of expiration from the date of departure.